-The Jesus Diet: The Essences and Dietary Practices
+The Jesus Diet: The Essenes and Dietary Practices

 The Essenes were a Jewish sect known for their ascetic lifestyle, communal living, and focus on spiritual purity during the Second Temple period (2nd century BCE–1st century CE).
 This paper explores their dietary practices, which were an integral aspect of their spiritual philosophy.
 The Essenes adhered to a vegetarian diet, prioritized simple, whole foods, and utilized fasting and purification rituals to maintain both physical and spiritual well-being.
 By examining their dietary principles in the context of their worldview, this paper seeks to understand the deep connection between their food choices and their pursuit of spiritual purity.